percona/pmm/docs/get-started/backup/prepare_storage_location.md

 2. Click **Add storage location** and fill in a name and description for this new location.
 3. Choose the type of storage location you are creating:
      - **S3**: Specify the S3-compatible backup location endpoint (URL), bucket name, and connection details.
      - **Local Client**: specify the path on your local client for files to be backed up to.

 4. Optionally, for S3-compatible storages, you can click **Test** to check the connection.

 5. Click **Add** to create the location.

+## Specific target directories for backups

+During backup creation, PMM enables you to set a specific folder within the local or S3-compatible location that you prepared following the instructions above.
+Organizing backups in folders not only makes it easier to group backups for an entire cluster, but also improves PMM-PBM (Percona Backup for MongoDB) integration workflows.

+The **Folder** field on the Create Backup pages is automatically populated with the value of the cluster label.
+You can change this default folder from PMM’s Advanced Settings, but make sure you understand how your custom folder will impact PBM integration workflows.